felipeemidio/felipeemidio/README.md

 ### Hi, I'm Felipe Emidio.
 If you check out my code, don't forget to send me a feedback.

 - 🔭 I’m a fullstack developer, with more focus on frontend.
+- 😄 Flutter is my specialty
-- 🌱 Learning mobile development with Flutter
+- 🌱 Learning Go
 - 🐱 Has 2 cats
-- 😄 Pronouns: he/him

 <div align="center">
   <a href="https://github.com/felipeemidio">